 A conductive epoxy has an advantage in terms of thermal management due to its higher thermal conductivity.
 Since VIPPO uses a copper pad at the connection point, it also offers better circuit board thermal management due to its higher thermal conductivity.
 Combining VIPPO with a conductive epoxy offers even better heat dissipation away from the connection point.
 The best thermal management strategy requires that the interior of the via be completely plated with copper.

-Via-in-pad and VIPPO designs both increase the number of manufacturing steps required, leading to higher manufacturing costs.
+Via-in-pad and VIPPO designs both increase the number of PCB manufacturer steps required, leading to higher manufacturing costs.
 The actual costs depend on the via size and the total number of vias on the board.
 But via-in-pad design can allow a creative designer to be more efficient with their routing and even reduce the required layer count.
 This may offset the increase in manufacturing costs.

 Solder masks have been used to plug open via-in-pad holes in order to prevent solder from wicking into the via hole (known as “tenting”).
 Fine pitch components should instead be used with VIPPO designs due to the small pad size.
 The plating in VIPPO blocks solder from flowing through the via hole and creating a mess on the bottom layer during assembly.

 Hand soldering may be appropriate for attaching electronic components to open via-in-pad designs as human dexterity can help prevent solder wicking.
 With wave or reflow soldering, VIPPO should be used as you will lose control over wicking.
 One exception is fine pitch components: VIPPO with the appropriate fanout strategy should always be used on these electronic components, especially with fine pitch BGAs.